aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/manipulate-table/_index.md

 ---
-title: Manipulate Table
+title: Manipulate Table In PDF File
-linktitle: Manipulate Table
+linktitle: Manipulate Table In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily manipulate tables in PDF documents with Aspose.PDF for .NET.
+description: Easily manipulate tables in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 130
 url: /net/programming-with-tables/manipulate-table/
 ---

-In this tutorial, we will walk you through the step-by-step process of manipulating tables in a PDF document using Aspose.PDF for .NET.
+In this tutorial, we will walk you through the step-by-step process of manipulating tables in PDF file using Aspose.PDF for .NET.
 Tables are a common element in PDF documents, and being able to modify their content programmatically can be highly beneficial in various scenarios.
 We will use the C# source code provided to demonstrate the process.

 ## Requirements